 - Applicants must be citizens of Afghanistan and currently reside/live in Afghanistan;

-- Applicants must have an undergraduate (first university/bachelor’s) degree by June 2017 and a strong academic background as demonstrated by their post-secondary transcripts.
+- Applicants must have a four year undergraduate (first university/bachelor’s) degree by June 2018 and a strong academic background as demonstrated by their post-secondary transcripts.
 Applicants with a Master’s degree would generally be considered stronger but it is not a requirement;

 - Applicants should demonstrate strong leadership qualities;

 - Applicants should demonstrate a record of public service in the community;

 - Applicants should submit application essays with clear goals, well-reasoned statements describing why a specific academic track is the best fit, and tying their academic plans to longer term professional goals;

 - Applicants must present two letters of recommendation (one from their current employer and preferable one from their academic institution);